 Oven-Fried Chicken Strips Ingredients

 When it comes time to make these delicious chicken strips, make sure you have what you need.
 Fortunately, you don’t need much.
+This oven fried chicken recipe is a little bit different from most because it has an ingredient you might not expect.

 You may also add salt and pepper, either before or after you cook the chicken.
 I like to sprinkle it on before it goes in the oven.